Philipp-Sc/cosmos-rust-bot/README.md

 - (4) Checks your pending borrower ANC rewards, considers the gas fees and provides them to the Astroport ANC-UST LP at Spectrum Protocol.

-- Dashboards: Market, Anchor | providing general information
+- Dashboards: Market, Anchor Info, Anchor Account